 - Next, give your template a file name.
 When you're done, click Create.

 Structure and customize your templateEdit your template's structure as needed.
-Once you've created and modified the template, click Publish changes at the upper right of the layout editor to make your template available for content creation.
+Once you've created and modified the template, click Publish changes to make your template available for content creation.

 Create a page, email, or blog post with your template

 Once a template is published, you can create new pages or emails based on that template.
-You will also be able to select this template for your blog in your settings.
+You'll also be able to select this template for your blog in your settings.

 Learn more about building templates in HubSpot with this Academy lesson.